tmaronga/DevOPs-Homelab/bandit/notes/bandit-practice-log.md

 ```

 ### Key Learning
- The primary learning is that the forward slash / is the root directory from which all other files and directories descend in a unified tree structure.
+- The primary learning is that the forward slash / is the root directory from which all other files and directories descend in a unified tree structure.
 Understanding this hierarchy is fundamental for navigating the system and locating files.
+- Handling special characters in filenames
+- Using `./ ` to reference current directory
+- Alternative input redirection with `< `

 ### Commands Practiced
 ```bash